yekeren/Cap2Det/README.md

 Where the [CONFIG_NAME] can be one of the file names in the [configs](configs) directory.

-## If you are more interesting with WSOD
+## More interesting with the WSOD ?

-The following new config (which uses 2000 proposals and a batch size of 1) improved the VOC07 results in the paper by 2%.
+If your are more interesting with the WSOD task, the following new config (which uses 2000 proposals and a batch size of 1) improved the VOC07 results in the paper by 2%.
+One can also refer to the config file to improve the Cap2Det performance.

 | Methods      | aero | bike | bird | boat | bottle | bus  | car  | cat  | chair | cow  | table | dog  | horse | mbike | person | plant | sheep | sofa | train | tv   | mean |
 |--------------|------|------|------|------|--------|------|------|------|-------|------|-------|------|-------|-------|--------|-------|-------|------|-------|------|------|